 Just a short drive from Nice is the medieval hilltop village of Eze.
 This charming village, situated on a cliff, offers spectacular views of the coastline and is characterized by narrow streets, stone buildings, and hidden squares.
 A visit to Fragonard Perfume Factory is a great way to learn about the art of perfume-making, a craft that has been perfected in the region for centuries.

-Russian Orthodox Cathedral of Nice
+9. Visit the Russian Orthodox Cathedral

 The Russian Orthodox Cathedral of Nice is a unique architectural gem in the city.
 Built in the early 20th century, this cathedral features stunning golden onion domes and intricate mosaics.
 It’s a peaceful place to visit and a testament to Nice’s diverse cultural history.

-Parc du Mont Boron
+10. Hike in Parc du Mont Boron

 For nature lovers, a hike through Parc du Mont-Boron offers a peaceful escape from the city’s hustle and bustle.
 The park is located on a hill overlooking Nice and the coastline, offering trails with varying levels of difficulty.
 Whether you’re looking for a leisurely walk or a more challenging hike, this park provides an excellent opportunity to connect with nature and enjoy breathtaking views.